 Application of the methods and techniques which was presented in the lecture.
 Introducing case studies, and also apply the methods during workshops.
-The preparation of the solution of the homework, consultations about the homework, and making the presenta
+The preparation of the solution of the homework, consultations about the homework, and making the presentations, and rating the homeworks.

-- Overview Lean Tools, Techniques & House of Lean. - Knowledge of failure mode analysis and problem solving mehtods. - Knowledge of value stream mapping. - Knowledge of pull production material supply methods
+- Overview Lean Tools, Techniques & House of Lean - Knowledge of failure mode analysis and problem solving mehtods. - Knowledge of value stream mapping. - Knowledge of pull production material supply methods

-- Analysis of the processes by lean tools. - Planning and developing pull based production systems - Application of complex quality management methods

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- Analysis of the processes by lean tools. - Planning and developing pull based production systems - Application of complex quality management methods - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.

-The requirement of the complete the subject is to fulfill the homework and two midterm test.
-The homework (20%), and the tests (40%-40%) are included in the final grade.
+The requirement of the complete the subject is to fulfill the homework and the midterm test.
+The homework (50%), and the test (50%) are included in the final grade.

-Each midterm test can be retaken once, or one of the tests can be retaken twice if the homework and the other test is OK.
+The midterm test can be retaken twice, if the homework is accepted.

 1. Subject name Logistics Logistics controlling 2.
-Subject name in Hungarian Logisztikai kontrolling 3.
-Role mc 4.
+Subject name in Hungarian Logisztikai kont rolling 3.
+Role 4.
 Code KOKKM330 5.
 Evaluation type m 6.
 Credits 3 7.
 Weekly contact hours 2 lecture 0 practice 0 lab 8.
 Curriculum L 9.
 Working hours for fulfill ing the requireme ents of the subject 90 hours Contact hours 28 hours Preparation for seminars 8 hours Homework 12 hours Reading written materials 30 hours Midterm preparation 12 hours Exam preparation 0 hours 10.
-Department Department of T ransport Technology an d Economics 11.
-Responsible lecturer Dr. Duleba Szab oolcs 12.
-Lecturers Dr. Duleba Szab oolcs 13.
-Prerequisites -(-)-; -(-)-; -(-)-
+Department Department of 1 ransport Technology an d Economics 11.
+Responsible lecturer Dr. Duleba Szal oolcs 12.
+Lecturers Dr. Duleba Szal oolcs 13.
+Prerequisites - (-), -